 Then RIGHT CLICK again in the track and the pop-up menu should appear as shown above right with Add Protected Area option.

 - Select Add Protected Area and in the follow-on pop-out menu shown below, select whether to protect the Dub Pitch, Time or both from being changed.
 We have chosen Protect Pitch and Timing for this example.

 A short, transparent red Protected Area will be inserted in the Dub track (as shown below) which can be extended or narrowed by putting the mouse at either side of the range block, LEFT CLICKing and dragging either the edges, or if the hand cursor is shown, click in the range and dragging the whole Protected Area to the required position as shown below.
 The Protected Area will contain one or two possible icons: clock (time) or musical notes (pitch) depending on the protection mode selected.

 When the audio is processed with the Protected Area, the Time or Pitch features selected for protection will not be processed in that Dub audio Area.
 As shown in the Output Track in the picture above at the bottom, the protected range in the Dub track appears unprocessed in the Output track.

 If you set up a loop with the Playback Range and Loop control, the edges and position of the Protected Area can be manipulated while listening for the best-sounding join at each end of the region.
 This is done by manipulating the Protected Area and then Rendering the Output (processing) each time a change is made to hear when the result sounds most acceptable.

-Protected Area's settings can be changed or the entire Area can be deleted anytime.
+A Protected Area's settings can be changed or the entire Area can be deleted any time.
 To do this, RIGHT CLICK on the Protected Area and the menu similar to the one right will appear.
 Simply chose either Modify Protected Area and reselect the feature to be protected or select Delete Protected Area.